morse-simulator/morse/doc/morse/what_new.rst

   (interpolating joint rotation if required, and not only 'jumping' to the target position) and execute trajectories with interpolation.
 It also introduces support for prismatic joints (#231, #232).
-- `Waypoint` actuator: improve handeling of interruption (the robot motion now actually stops).
+- `Waypoint` actuator: improve handling of interruption (the robot motion now actually stops).

 Sensors